minimice/about-me/README.md

 **CompTIA (Remote, Part-time)**
 *April 2022 to Present*

-I serve as a Subject Matter Expert (SME) for CompTIA’s Coding Foundations+ workshops where I work with an international team of SMEs in developing content of the certification exam with a focus on technologies, skills, and best practices used by industry professionals.
+I serve as a Subject Matter Expert (SME) for the Computing Technology Industry Association (CompTIA) where I work with an international team of SMEs in developing content of various certification exams with a focus on technologies, skills, and best practices used by industry professionals.

+Areas of Technical Expertise
+* Coding Foundations+
+* Cloud+

+CompTIA, based in Illinois, is an American non-profit trade association that issues professional certifications for the information technology (IT) industry.
+It is considered one of the IT industry's top trade associations and was established in 1982.
+It issues vendor-neutral professional certifications in over 120 countries.
+CompTIA subject matter experts are individuals who are deemed qualified to represent specific CompTIA certifications based on relevant and strong expertise, knowledge and experience in particular areas.

 ## 🇸🇪
 **SEBx**